 Introduction

 When Electronic Navigational Charts (ENCs) were first introduced most HOs used their paper chart series as the source for this new vector product.
 Unfortunately, while enabling the relatively quick creation of ENC data, it has also led to some more unforeseen issues.
 One of the principle advantages of using ECDIS for navigation is that the system enables the setting of a safety contour, differentiating the safe and unsafe water.
 This can only accurately be achieved if the data within the ECDIS includes higher density contour intervals than those traditionally shown on the paper chart.
 Many of our ENCs today only contain the standard series of contour lines mirroring the paper chart as specified in IHO Publication S-4 - Regulations of the IHO for International (INT) Charts and Chart Specifications of the IHO, section B-411.
-This results in some vessels having to navigate in waters indicated on the ECDIS as dangerous, when in reality the vessel is still safe and has not reached the maximum permitted water depth.
+This results in some vessels having to navigate in waters indicated on the ECDIS as dangerous, when in reality the vessel is still safe and has not reached the minimum permitted water depth.

 There is also an emerging requirement for ENC covering commercial ports to include significantly larger scale and higher bathymetric content levels than included in the corresponding paper chart portfolio.
 This requirement is driven by: